wischmcj/canopyHydrodynamics/docs/README.md

   source canHydroVenv\Scripts\activate.ps1
 ```

-3. **Install canoPyHydro**: canoPHydro is publisehd with PyPA (the python packacing authority).
+3. **Install canoPyHydro**: canoPHydro is published with PyPA (the python packacing authority).
 You can install the latest stable release of canoPyHydro using pip.
 This installs our latest stable release as well as several libraries required for the use of the package's features. canoPyHydro currently supports Python versions 3.9 and up.

 ```bash
    pip install canoPyHydro